 - Great Graphics and Sounds that are Updated Frequently

 100% up to $200100% up to €140100% up to £100

 No Bust 21 is a blackjack variation that has just a few tweaks to the rules.
 Readers who aren’t already proficient in regular twenty-one should take a moment to read up on the game at our main online blackjack page.

 The basic structure of the gameplay remains the same for both, so you’ll be better prepared to understand what makes No Bust 21 tick once you have at least a rudimentary understanding of regular blackjack.

-No Bust 21 uses the standard 52 card deck of playing cards, along with two joker cards added in to create a 54 card deck.
-The non-joker cards hold their usual values, so 2s through 9s are valued at their numerical rank, 10s and face cards (Js, Qs, Ks) are valued at 10, and aces are valued at either 1 or 11 depending on the situation.
+No Bust 21 uses the standard 52 card deck of playing cards and two joker cards added to create a 54 card deck.
+The non-joker cards hold their expected values.
+The 2s through 9s are valued at their numerical rank, 10s and face cards (Js, Qs, Ks) are valued at 10, and aces are valued at either one or 11.

 Differences with Regular Blackjack

 - The jokers will act as wild cards, so any hand containing a single joker will automatically create a 21 total.
 Additionally, the best possible hand in No Bust 21 is formed by holding two jokers, which is known as a “natural.”